-- Start and end on time, indicate clear time frames and a brief “teachables” statement for each stop or point of interest.
+- Start and end on time.
+Indicate clear time frames and a brief “teachable” statement for each stop or point of interest.
 Leave time for questions at each stop.

 - Plan for possible traffic delays, alternative routes, and other possible scenarios.
-Do your best to plan the itinerary and route in a manner that avoids traffic delays.
+Do your best to plan the itinerary and route in a manner that avoids unforeseen hiccups.

 - Be sure each instructor knows when they will speak, specifically what they are to cover, and how long they have at each stop.
-Make it clear you will have to manage the time if they don't.
+Make it clear that you will have to manage the time if they do not.

-- Preview the workshop and be realistic in determining the amount of time it will take a full group to unload, load, etc. Remember that a group will take more time for each aspect of the tour than traveling on your own.
+- Preview the workshop and be realistic in determining the amount of time it will take a full group to load, unload, etc. Rember that a group will take more time for each aspect of the tour than traveling on your own.

 - Provide water and snacks in the vehicle.